gemadarc/gemadarc.github.io/education/school.md

 ## LinkedIn

 <https://www.linkedin.com/company/pire-gemadarc/> is a webpage about our school in LinkedIn, which can be referred to in your LinkedIn profile.

+## Code of Conduct

+We adopt the [Code of Conduct for APS Meetings](http://www.china-embassy.org/eng/zmzlljs/t84229.htm) for our summer school.
+Please make sure that you are familiar with it before you join the school.

 [SCU]: http://www.scu.edu.cn/en/
 [Tsinghua]: http://www.tsinghua.edu.cn/publish/newthuen/